syncfusion-content/asp.net-core-docs/aspnet-core/TimePicker/Overview.md

 documentation: ug
 ---

-# Overview of ASP.NET Core TimePicker Control
+# Overview of ASP.NET Core TimePicker

 The Essential ASP.NET Core TimePicker control allows users to select a time value.
 The available times can be restricted to a range by setting minimum and maximum time values.
 The TimePicker sets the time as a mask to prevent users from entering invalid values.